 Result: means any initial, interim, and final decision by any official or entity authorized to resolve disciplinary matters within the institution.
-The result must include any sanctions imposed by the institution.
-Notwithstanding section 444 of the General Education Provisions Act (20 U.S.C.1232g), commonly referred to as the Family Educational Rights and Privacy Act (FERPA), the result must also include the rationale for the result and the sanctions.
+The result must include any

 University disciplinary proceedings will provide a prompt, fair, and impartial process in cases of alleged domestic violence, dating violence, sexual assault, and/or stalking from the initial investigation to the final result.
 The proceedings will be conducted by officials who receive annual training on the issues related to domestic violence, dating violence, sexual assault, and stalking and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
 Proceedings will be conducted by officials who do not have a conflict of interest or bias for or against the accuser or accused.
 The proceeding will be completed within reasonably prompt timeframes designated by the university's policy, including a process that allows for the extension of timeframes for good cause with written notice to the accuser and the accused of the delay and the reason for the delay.
 The process will be conducted in a manner that is consistent with the institution's policies and transparent to the accuser and accused.
 It will include timely notice of meetings at which the accuser or accused, or both, may be present and provides timely and equal access to the accuser, the accused, and appropriate officials to any information that will be used during informal and formal disciplinary meetings and hearings.